Modern Chinese Economy and Development

 See also ‘Aanmeldprocedures voor colleges en tentamens’ for registration deadlines and information about registration and how to unsubscribe for courses.

-For further information about the contents of the course, please contact Jue Wang
+For further information about the course, please contact Jue Wang

 |Chinese Economy and Society||Minor||1 / 2||I, II, III, IV|